Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 The multicoloured fishermens’ houses (casas pintadas) on the seafront are the iconic image of La Vila.
 Tradition has it that they were painted brightly so the fishermen could see their homes from out at sea.

 Drive or stroll along the seafront to the old town; leave the car at the large underground car park on Av.
-Jose Maria Esquerdo Zaragoza, or there’s a free car park at the end of the beach next to the breakwater.
+Jose Maria Esquerdo Zaragoza, There’s also parking on the other side of the river bridge in Poble Nou – free from September to June.

 Walk along Carrer Arsenal to the river bridge and look up the valley to see the casas pintadas perched high up on the town walls.